 Zhaliang is a Cantonese term for classic Chinese crullers that are deep-fried and then wrapped in sheets of silky, nearly transparent rice.
 Zhaliang, like the simple cruller, is commonly eaten for breakfast, but it is also a component of authentic Cantonese dim sum dinners.

-These Asian snacks come with a distinctive soy sauce that is sweetened and can either be used as part of the meal or offered on the side.
+These Chinese snacks come with a distinctive soy sauce that is sweetened and can either be used as part of the meal or offered on the side.
 Zhaliang snacks are typically eaten fresh to preserve the crunch and softness of the crullers.
 They are chopped into bite-sized pieces for ease of eating, and on the top, the sesame seeds are sprinkled.

 The Indian snack known as Bonda is small and fried.
 It is created with a spicily spiced mashed potato mixture that is covered with gram flour batter and deep-fried till crispy, earning it the name “potato Bonda.”
 The original Bonda is thought to have come from southern India and only contains mashed potatoes.